FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 PowerPoint presentation update on the Land Development Agency to the Members.
 This

-presentation outlined how the Land Development Agency had a current staffing compliment--- 3
+presentation outlined how the Land Development Agency had a current staffing compliment
+---
+3

 of 68 and had capital commitments of €500m for 2022 with sites in Shanaganagh, Dublin